Hot Sauce Committee Part Two: Part 1

-The first part of the album was intended to be called Hot Sauce Committee, Pt.
-1 and was prepared for release, with artwork revealed and a planned release date of September 15, 2009.
+The first part of the album was intended to be called Hot Sauce Committee Pt.
+1, and was prepared for release, with artwork revealed and a planned release date of September 15, 2009.
 In an interview, the trio stated that the album was completed and that they would tour the United Kingdom to support the new record.
 This was delayed after Adam "MCA" Yauch was diagnosed with cancer.
 On July 20, 2009, Yauch announced the cancellation of tour dates, and assured fans that he should be fine after surgery.
-In October 2009, Adam Yauch announced that the band had not yet decided a new release date, but was quoted saying he was hoping to release it in the first half of 2010.
+That October, he announced that the band had not yet decided on a new release date, but was quoted as saying he was hoping to release it in the first half of 2010.

-Drowned in Sound also gave a review of the first part on 28, June 2009, the same time they did the interview with the Beastie Boys for the album.
-It features most of the tracks which appeared on Part Two in a different order with the additional skit "Bundt Cake" which was described as "Another skit, this time a mere 21 seconds over a crisp drum break with snatches of cyber vocals".

-The track listing was listed as follows.
+Drowned in Sound published a review of Pt.
+1 on June 28, 2009, the same day as an interview with the Beastie Boys about the album.
+The tracklist described in the review features most of the tracks that would later appear on Part Two, but in a different order, with the additional skit "Bundt Cake", which was described as "Another skit, this time a mere 21 seconds over a crisp drum break with snatches of cyber vocals".
+The tracklist given was as follows:

 Part 2

-An email sent out on October 17, 2010, from the Beastie Boys announced that Hot Sauce Committee Pt.
+The Beastie Boys sent out an email on October 17, 2010, to announce that Hot Sauce Committee Pt.
 1 would be shelved indefinitely, and Hot Sauce Committee Pt.
 2 would be released in 2011.
-An email sent the following week now clarified that Pt.
+An email sent the following week clarified that Pt.
 2 would be released with almost exactly the same track list as was announced for Pt.
 1, excluding the track "Bundt Cake."
-No date was set for Part 1.
-The project was finally released in May 2011 under the title Hot Sauce Committee Part Two, with a slightly altered track listing including a new version of "Too Many Rappers".
+No date was set for Pt.
+1. The project was finally released in May 2011 under the title Hot Sauce Committee Part Two, with a slightly altered track listing, and a new version of "Too Many Rappers".

-According to Andrew Eastwick from Tiny Mix Tapes, "Long Burn the Fire" paid homage to the 1970s soul-rock band Black Merda with its fuzz-inflected guitar riffs.
-Its song title, Eastwick continued, "may also be a sly nod" to music critic Robert Christgau, who recommended the band's 1972 record of the same name to the Beastie Boys in his review of their 1994 album Ill Communication.
+According to Andrew Eastwick of Tiny Mix Tapes, "Long Burn the Fire" paid homage to the 1970s soul-rock band Black Merda, with its fuzz-inflected guitar riffs.
+The song's title, Eastwick continued, "may also be a sly nod" to music critic Robert Christgau, who recommended the band's 1972 record of the same name to the Beastie Boys in his review of their 1994 album Ill Communication.